-24.2 Early Return and Emergency Situations
+24.6 Early Return and Emergency Situations

-- (a) In the case of an incomplete pregnancy, death of a child or other special situations, an employee may return to duty earlier than provided in the agreed-upon leave provided that a minimum of two weeks written notice is given to the Society. - (b) The employee intending to make an early return to duty will submit a written application together with a medical certificate stating that the employee is fit to return to work.
+- (a) In the case of an incomplete pregnancy, death of a child or other special situations, an employee may return to duty earlier than provided in the agreed-upon leave provided that a minimum of two weeks written notice is given to the Society. - (b) The employee intending to make an early return to duty under Article 24.6(a) will submit a written application together with a medical certificate stating that the employee is fit to return to work.